data-mechanics/course-2016-fal-proj/README.md

 If you do not want to run `db.loadServerScripts()` every time you open a new terminal, you can use a `.mongorc.js` file in your home directory to store any commands or calls you want issued whenever you run `mongo`.

-## Other Required libraries and tools
+## Other required libraries and tools

 You will need the latest versions of the PROV and DML Python libraries.
 If you have `pip` installed, the following should install the latest versions automatically:
 ```